Overview

 Allows the user to steer the sample volume to any angle rather than having sample volume in a strict vertical position.

-Displays lower velocity signals such as lv muscle for assessment of diastolic dysfunction.
+Displays lower velocity signals such as those from the left ventricular (LV) muscle for assessing diastolic dysfunction and other cardiac conditions.

 Volumetric acquisition of tumours and other structures for quantification and assessment.